 West 28th Street Entrance, Chelsea

-As you near the end of the High Line, the surroundings take a turn for the eclectic.
+As you near the (current) end of the High Line, the surroundings take a turn for the eclectic.
 On 27th Street, Hôtel Americano's repurposed conveyor belt facade provides a striking contrast to surrounding buildings.
-Inside, The Americano restaurant serves French and Latin dishes, and Bar Americano doles out signature sips.
-The area also offers international eats and an interactive, Shakespeare-esque show (see Arts & Entertainment, below) that isn't for the faint of heart.
+Inside, the Americano restaurant serves Italian dishes, and Bar Americano doles out signature sips.
+The area also offers international eats and an interactive, Shakespeare-esque show that isn't for the faint of heart.

 Dining: Porteño Restaurant

-Buenos Aires meets Chelsea at chef Martín Badillo's Argentinean-inspired restaurant.
-Start with pâté with white grape marmalade and micro greens or polenta with crispy blood sausage and pesto oil, then delve into main dishes like rib-eye steak with cabbage, kale and three-bean salad or pork chop in malbec and honey sauce.
+Buenos Aires meets Chelsea at chef Martín Badillo's Argentinean restaurant.
+Start with pâté with white grape marmalade and micro greens or polenta with crispy blood sausage and pesto oil, and then delve into main dishes like rib-eye steak with cabbage, kale and three-bean salad and pan-seared cod with grains, vegetables and potatoes in a basil-tarragon sauce.